 The participant in this study included 35 male and female Iranian EFL student-teachers who were selected through random sampling from the EFL student population of Urmia University.
 They were within the age range of 23 to 25 and were all language teachers at different language institutes in Urmia.
 They are called student-teachers in this study to show that they were teachers at language institutes at the same time as they were students pursuing their TEFL study at university.
 As far as they were senior students, their proficiency levels were assumed to range from upper intermediate to advanced.
-As regards their academic, linguistic, and cultural backgrounds, they were more or less the same since they were coming from the same culture and linguistic background and they were at the same level of study.
+As regards their academic, linguistic, and cultural backgrounds, they were more or less the same since they were at the same level of study.